iamTetsuShizen/github-profile-view/README.md

-# marfeel-frontend-test
+# github-profile-view
-A front-end project for Marfeel
+A front-end project to practise api calls to the github API
-Anything you should know about this repo:
-- this is an exercise found in https://github.com/Marfeel/FrontendTest

 To start with this repo: